What is NX-Writer?

 Getting Help

-• Bug Reports: Open an issue on GitHub with OS version, NexusWrite version, steps to reproduce, and expected vs. actual behavior
+• Bug Reports: Contact us at contact@thenetherwatch.com with OS version, NX-Writer version, steps to reproduce, and expected vs. actual behavior

 • Community: Join the Discord server (link coming soon)